-At Buffer, the brand metric that we focus on is impressions – the number of people who are coming into contact with Buffer each week.
-We have an annual goal for reach, and we track weekly progress against it.
+At Buffer, the brand metrics that we focus on are impressions (the number of people who are coming into contact with Buffer each week) and social engagement rate (average rate of interactions with our content).

 We treat social media as a component of total reach, and it is a big contributor for us to our total reach number.

-We include Social Engagement because it helps us measure the quality of our reach.
+We measure our social engagement rate because it helps us measure the quality of our reach.
 By engaging with our audience on social media ourselves, we try to drive both of these numbers up!